Improving 360 Monocular Depth Estimation via Non-local Dense Prediction Transformer and Joint Supervised and Self-supervised Learning: Detailed experimental environment

 \subsection{Training details}

 { \textbf{Data pre-processing}} Because \ang{360} camera covers scenes at all angles, equipment (\eg tripods) and/or other sensors (\eg depth sensor) are inevitably captured as well when capturing the images/videos \cite{Lowcost, omnidepth}.
 These unexpected artefacts are not defined using depth and camera motions because they are fixed in the scenes regardless of the camera movements.
 This causes some confusing in the network when it is trained in a self-supervised manner.
-Therefore, we crop floor and ceiling parts (a \ang{45} $fov_y$ region for each top/bottom area) of the training data at during both the supervised and self-supervised learning.
-This is actually a more reasonable approach given that most information pertaining to EIs is contained in the middle parts of EIs \cite{EBS}.
-The top and bottom part of EIs are ceilings and floors which are similar regardless of the dataset.
-Therefore, training the network at a full resolution is not efficient. { \textbf{Training environment}} As stated in the main paper, we initialize the weights of the non-local DPT using a model trained with rectilinear depths excluding the non-local blocks.
+Therefore, floor and ceiling parts (a \ang{45} $fov_y$ region for each top/bottom area) of the video data are cropped before training phase (experiments of Tables \ref{tab:depth_results} and \ref{tab:ablation_study}), or not used when calculating the loss during training phase (experiments of Tables \ref{tab:Stanford} and \ref{tab:Retrain}). { \textbf{Training environment}} As stated in the main paper, we initialize the weights of the non-local DPT using a model trained with rectilinear depths excluding the non-local blocks.
 Then, we train the network for ten epochs using only self-supervised learning flows to pre-train the pose network.
 Because our video data is captured by only moving the camera straight forward as stated above, we were able to further simplify the camera motions into a single variable $\delta x$, which makes training much easier.
 Subsequently, we re-initialize the weights of the non-local DPT using the model trained with rectilinear depths, after which, we train the network using both the supervised and self-supervised learning flows for ten epochs with a fixed pose network.
 Because the process of back-propagating two flows in a single training step is not efficient due to GPU memory limitations, we randomly execute one of the flows during each training step.
-As stated in Section \ref{sec:supervised_loss}, we adjust the scales of ground truth and the estimated depth of supervised learning flows to be in the range of $(0,1)$.
+We adjust the scales of ground truth and the estimated depth of supervised learning flows to be in the range of $(0,1)$.
 The ground truth is normalized to $(0,1)$, whereas the estimated depths are clamped to have value between $(0,1)$ at the head block in Figure \ref{fig:supp_network}.
-We use a batch size of 20 with $128\times 512$ input image resolutions and the Adam optimizer with a learning rate of 0.0002 and (0.5,0.999) beta values.
-We set $\lambda_I = 0.3$ and $\lambda_D = 0.15$ values for the final objective function of Eq.\ref{total} in main paper.
-The code is constructed under the PyTorch framework and executed using a single NVIDIA V100 GPU.
-For more details, readers can refer to the code and data appendix.
+For experiments in Tables \ref{tab:depth_results} and \ref{tab:ablation_study}, we use top/bottom cropped $128\times 512$ 3D60 and video data.
+For experiments in Table \ref{tab:Stanford}, we use $512\times 1024$ Stanford data \cite{stanford} and $256\times 512$ video data.
+For experiments in Table \ref{tab:Retrain}, we use resized $512\times 1024$ 3D60 data and $256\times 512$ video data.
+For all experiments, Adam optimizer with a learning rate of 0.0002 and (0.5,0.999) beta values is used.
+For more details, readers can refer to the code appendix.